 Our experienced guides can provide a bespoke tour of the Moot Hall.
-Guided Tours of the Moot Hall take place every Thursday, Friday and Saturday afternoons from March to October.
+Guided Tours of the Moot Hall take place every Thursday, Friday and Saturday from March to October.

 Access for disabled people is limited to the ground floor for wheel chair users.
 The upper floors are only reached by narrow stairways.

 Children’s treasure hunt with prize for every child included.

 Join The Friends and enjoy free entrance to The Moot Hall, discounts on the Event Tours and invitations to events held for the Friends and members.
 Price per Year £12 Single and £20 for a Family (includes two children under 16).
 We also have Corporate Membership available which includes discounts for Hall Hire.

 11.00am and 12.30pm every Thursday, Friday and Saturday unless there is a civil ceremony.

 As we now conduct civil ceremonies it is wise to check a tour is operating on the day you wish to come – please contact us for further information.

 Private Tours: Enjoy having The Moot Hall to yourselves by booking a private tour.
 If there is a certain aspect of the history or building that interests you, your guide will be able to tailor your private tour to you preferences.
 Prices dependent on group size, starting from £45.